Gas Heater vs Electric Heater: Which is best?

 Cheaper to buy More expensive to run

-Can become much cheaper to run if you have access to home solar power Only able to heat small spaces
+Can be much cheaper to run with access to solar power Only able to heat small spaces

-Don’t require ventilation Unable to function if you experience power blackouts
+Doesn’t require ventilation Unable to function during power blackouts

 Safe and easy to use Slow to heat spaces